Brazilian Senate Advances National Policy on Critical Minerals Amid Global Interest

 The Senate's broader agenda alongside this policy debate includes other significant social and economic issues, such as the proposal for a medical proficiency exam and hearings on violence against journalists and sustainable fishing, underscoring the institution's active role in addressing diverse national priorities.

-This article was synthesized and translated from native language sources to provide English-speaking readers with local perspectives.
+This article was translated and synthesized from Brazilian sources, providing English-speaking readers with local perspectives.